Tahani1111/Banking-Clients-dataset-Analysis-Using-Dax/README.md

 ## Problem Statement
 1. Create a measure for the ‘Average age of depositors’

-2. Create a new column named ‘Age band’ containing the following;
+2. Create a new column named ‘Age band’ containing the following:

 •	‘Young’ for ages below 30

 •	‘Mid-aged’ for ages between 30 and 50

 •	‘Old’ for ages above 50

-3. Create a measure calculating the total balance for:
+4. Create a measure calculating the total balance for:

 a.
 Job: Technician

 b.
 Marital: Single and Married

-4. Create a measure to get the number of depositors on Loan
+5. Create a measure to get the number of depositors on Loan